doximity/es-elasticity/README.md

   - [ ] ActiveRecord integration
 - [ ] Better automatic index name and document type
 - [ ] Support for multiple document types
-- [ ] Get rid of to_document, generate automatically based on attributes
 - [ ] Add some delegations on Document to Index

 ## Contributing